atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

     2. Go back to the root of the project and re-run the `uninstall.sh` script.

-??? tip "How to deal with `getting credentials: exec: executable aws failed with exit code 2` error"
+??? tip "How to deal with `getting credentials: exec: executable aws failed with exit code 2` error?"

     **Symptom**